xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 You can view a full list of users you have removed from your organization.

+### Search Users

+In the **Active Users** section, use the search bar if you want to find a specific user.

+In the **Pending Invitations** section, use the search bar if you want to find the invitation to a specific user.

+In the **Removed Users** section, use the search bar if you want to find the user you have removed.

 ### Revoke invitations

 1. Go to the **User Management** page and click on the **Pending Invitation** tab.